b2io/base2.io/_posts/2014-08-04-angular-rails-api-template.md

 comments: true
 ---

 Web development can be like trying to complete a puzzle that has had its pieces dumped into a box with multiple other puzzles.
 There are so many puzzle pieces that it can be difficult to even know what picture you should end up with at the end.

 While every project is it's own puzzle, there are a lot of common pieces out there.
 Here's a walk-through of how we got some of our favorite pieces (**Angular**, **Rails**, **Vagrant**, and more) to fit together.

 <!-- #REST#BEGIN -->
 ### What Pieces Do We Have?
 Below is the list of technologies we use in this example.
 For your reference I'm on a 64 bit version of Windows 7.
-Be aware that if you're using something else results may vary.
+Be aware that if you're using something else your results may vary.

 * **[RubyGems](http://sourceforge.net/projects/console/files/)** (2.3.0): Ruby's package system.
 * **[Rails-api](https://github.com/rails-api/rails-api)** (0.2.1): A lightweight version of Rails to provide API capabilities without the extra pieces that Rails brings to the table.